StudioZeroZero/Twice-Monitor/README.md

 - Universal Media Compatibility: Utilizing a custom Python/Bash backend to handle autoplay protocols for HTML5 video, YouTube, and dynamic web dashboards.

-# A Cohesive Guide to Setting Up A Youtube Auto Player Miniscreen
+# The Embedded Ambient Display: A Start-to-Finish Engineering Guide
+### An Updated Blueprint for Dedicated, Low-Power Media Kiosks (2026)

+---
+> [!NOTE]
+> This guide uses my personal **"Twice-Monitor"** build as a case study, but the instructions and CAD files are 100% applicable to any dedicated screen project.
-## 🛠️ Bill of Materials (BOM)
+## 💰 Bill of Materials (BOM)

 Tools/Equipment (*Most universities/maker spaces provide these at a low/zero cost*):
 - 3D Printer